crust-lab/cra-template-crustlab/README.md

 Remember that the main idea of the boilerplate app is to deliver the easiest to understand example.

+## Internationalization

+The app is adjusted to multiple language versions thanks to React-Intl.

+### Extracting and compiling messages

+In order to extract messages from the code use below command:

+> yarn messages:extract

+Above command creates __lang/pl.json__ file with polish messages.
+Compare newly generated file with the content of __lang/en.json__ file (in case of any differences remove/add missing translations to __lang/en.json__ file).

+Transform messages into AST to improve app performance:

+> yarn messages:compile

 ## Contribution

 Feel free to add some value to the template either by sending an issue or creating a PR (the second option is prefered).